isabellaPhung/UCSC-CSE123-S25/doc/common/configurable_settings.md

 Some of the User Configurable settings are and values displayed are:
 - Switch User/Log out
 - Disconnect from Wifi/Airplane Mode
+- Power saving mode: When enabled, device will enter sleep mode after one minute of inactivity.
 - Time format: 24 hr vs 12 hr, include or exclude seconds
 - Date format: Change between date formats such as MDY, DMY, YMD.
 - Timezone